prakritibhattrai/prakritibhattrai/README.md

 ---

 ## 📄 About Me
-I'm a Full Stack Developer with over four years of experience in building high-performance web applications, specializing in React, Next.js, TypeScript, and Node.js.
-With a background in integrating AI technologies into software, I focus on developing scalable solutions that enhance user experience and operational efficiency.
+I'm a Full Stack Developer with over four years of experience in building high-performance web applications, specializing in **React**, **Next.js**, **TypeScript**, and **Node.js**.
+With a background in integrating **AI technologies** into software, I focus on developing scalable solutions that enhance user experience and operational efficiency.

 I’ve contributed to projects for startups and Fortune 500 companies alike, from food delivery applications to e-commerce platforms and SaaS products.
 Passionate about crafting clean, efficient code, I actively collaborate with technical and non-technical stakeholders to deliver exceptional results.